Try our new research platform with insights from 80,000+ expert users

 Cons

-"The process analytics could be a bit easier."
+"The solution can be a bit expensive."

 "Process Mining Group ProM could improve user-friendliness and the error messages that are provided are not helpful for end users."